TimurStash/syncro/README.md

 Disclaimer
 ----------

 I'm aware that there is a lot to improve & cleanup with this module.

+It's basically a bunch of duct tape to hold Backbone, persistence.js, and Mongoose together.
+The dependencies & code to glue them together are a quite ugly for now.

 This was extracted from my first project w/ node.js & coffeescript.
 Some of the code is pretty bad.
 My JavaScript skills aren't the best.
 But it works, at least for me, and that has been the most important thing so far.